PX4/PX4-user_guide/en/flight_modes_rover/index.md

 Flight modes (or more accurately "Drive modes" for ground vehicles) provide autopilot support to make it easier to manually drive the vehicle or to execute autonomous missions.

-- [Basic Configuration > Flight Modes](../config/flight_mode.md) - How to map RC control switches to specific flight modes

 This section outlines all supported drive modes for rovers.
-Note that certain flight modes have different implementations for the different rover types.
+Note that some of the modes have different implementations for the different rover types.

+For information on mapping RC control switches to specific modes see: [Basic Configuration > Flight Modes](../config/flight_mode.md).

 ::: warning
-Selecting any other mode than those below will either stop the rover or can lead to undefined behavior.
+Selecting any other mode than those below will either stop the rover or can lead to undefined behaviour.
 :::

-## Supported Flight Modes
+## Supported Modes

-The different types of rovers support the following flight modes:
+The different types of rovers support the following modes:

 ### Manual Modes

 These are modes that require a stick input from the user to drive the vehicle.
-The different manual modes provide increasing levels of autopilot support.
+The different manual modes are listed in order of increasing levels of autopilot support.

 | [Differential](../frames_rover/differential_rover.md)         | [Ackermann](../frames_rover/ackermann_rover.md)       |
 | ------------------------------------------------------------- | ----------------------------------------------------- |